-The Educator of the Year, Support Staff Employee of the Year, and Outstanding Community Involvement Award are annual honors for staff.
+The Educator of the Year, Support Staff Employee of the Year, and Rising Star Award are annual honors for staff.
 Anyone - students, parents, colleagues, community members - can nominate staff members for these honors.
-Nominations are sought in March with the selection process in April and winners announced in May.
+Nominations are sought in February with the selection process in March and winners announced in April.

 Kudos to Cats

 The Kudos to Cats program is a way for you to express gratitude to any Harrisonville Schools employee who goes above and beyond what is expected.
 Whether you're a parent impressed with that special touch your child's teacher added to a moment, a coworker who thinks their colleague doesn't hear often enough about the great job they are doing, or a community member who witnesses a staff member’s commitment to kids - you can send a Kudo!
 Anyone can nominate any Harrisonville Schools employee.